germanbisurgi/vue-app/README.md

 yarn dev
 ```

-This command will start webpack-dev-server in development mode, allowing you to view and test your Vue application in the browser.
+This command will start vite in development mode, allowing you to view and test your Vue application in the browser.

 ## Scripts

-- `dev`: Runs webpack-dev-server in development mode.
+- `dev`: Runs Vite development server.
+- `serve`: Serves the project using Vite's preview mode.
 - `e2e`: Runs end-to-end tests using CodeceptJS.
 - `unit`: Runs unit tests using Jest.
-- `clean`: Cleans the `dist` directory.
 - `build`: Builds the production-ready version of the project.
 - `lint`: Runs ESLint to check for linting errors in JavaScript and Vue.js files within the `./src` directory.
-- `lint:fix`: Runs ESLint with the --fix option to automatically fix linting errors in JavaScript and Vue.js files within the ./src directory.
+- `lint:fix`: Runs ESLint with the --fix option to automatically fix linting errors in JavaScript and Vue.js files within the `./src` directory.